Maleon120/Graphing_Course_Project1/README.md

-# datascienceCoursera
-# datasciencecoursera
-"# DatascienceCoursera"
-"#this is a testing file"
-"#this is a testing file"
-"#Tidied Data from the Human Activity Recognition Using Smartphones Dataset"
+#Tidied Data from the Human Activity Recognition Using Smartphones Dataset
+"# Plotting_Course_Project1"